luminous-software/time-savers/docs-source/features.md

 ### Activity Log

 Opens the Visual Studio activity monitor log.
-The activity log is a powerful tool for troubleshooting issues with *VS Packages*, *VS Extensions*, *MEF Components**, and *pkgdef* files, and provides useful insights into what Visual Studio is doing.
-When Visual Studio starts writing the log, it also writes a corresponding XSL file in the same folder as the XML file that makes it easy to read in a browser.
+The activity log is particularly useful if an extension is misbehaving, or if you get a message from Visual Studio to look at the file for more details.

 !!!note "The file's path is *%APPDATA%\Microsoft\VisualStudio\version\ActivityLog.xml*"
     - *%APPDATA%* represents the value in the APPDATA environment variable
     - *version* represents the current Visual Studio version (ie 14.0 2015)